 Storage is a substantial consideration.
 As the model varies so drastically, the existing application uses enterprise storage systems that provide predictable performance, high availability and a full complement of enterprise data services to cloud-based blobs.
 What are you using today for name resolution and communication protocols?
 How is the application being secured?
 What supporting services does it require?
 Where are the user identities being stored?
 What is used in the way of certificates, SSO and IAM protocols?
 These are all crucial questions to be asked.
 They are important to define authentication and authorization of users, but also to establish trust between applications services for mutual authentication or establishing TLS communications, as well as for secrets management such as the credentials used to access the databases.

 Up until this point, we have not been concerned with containers, just VMs.
 Containers won’t be needed until we add our first service outside of the cloud-resident monolithic application.
 Until then, we have processes.
 Even monolithic applications are comprised of a collection of processes, for modularity, security, resilience, and to achieve parallel operations.
 Linux namespace and cgroups provide better isolation than ever, and many monoliths are taking advantage of these features today.
 Another important concern (that we will defer for now) involves session state – a big no-no for scalability regardless of deployment model.

 Migrating to the cloud is a journey of discovery – not only about what you can use out there, but as to how your legacy application works.
 With proper planning, executive buy-in, and appropriate resources allocated, the sweetness of victory will be had.
 Once you get the monolith running in the cloud, take a moment to appreciate what you have accomplished, take a victory lap with your co-workers (without gloating), then we’ll take it to the next level in part two of this blog – Breaking Up the Monolith.
-Sign up to our newsletter to be notified when it’s released.
+Sign up to our blog below to be notified when it’s released.